vyankatesh04n/leetcode/README.md

 this is the clone of leetcode platform (only for learning purpose) using MERN stack

 ### how to run this in your system ###
-for frontend use: npm run dev
+for client use: npm run dev
-for zbackend use: npm start
+for server use: npm start